 In other words, persistent trends of negative behavior are a sign that neuropsychological testing might be in order.
-Discussions with a child’s school teachers is a good place to start.
-Tutors or therapists are often times a good next step, and often times, discussions with those various professionals can offer clarity on whether neuropsychological testing is needed.
+Discussions with a child’s school teachers are a good place to start.
+Tutors or therapists are often times a good next step, and oftentimes, discussions with those various professionals can offer clarity on whether neuropsychological testing is needed.

 Wondering if Executive Function coaching can help your child?
 Watch our on-demand information session to learn more: